seebi/rdf.sh/README.md

 ### brew based

-You can install 'rdf.sh' by using the provided recipe:
+You can install `rdf.sh` by using the provided recipe:

     brew install https://raw.github.com/seebi/rdf.sh/master/brew/rdf.sh.rb

 Currently, only the manpage and the script will be installed (if you know, how to provide zsh functions in brew, please write a mail).

+### docker based

+You can install `rdf.sh` by using the provided docker image:

+    docker pull seebi/rdf.sh

 <a name="dependencies"></a>
 ### dependencies